raspberrypilearning/fart-detector/WORKSHEET.md

 --- | --- | --- | ---
 R | R/2 | R/4 | R/8

 The actual values we're going to use are as follows.
 These have been chosen for their ubiquity and to make it easier for you to buy / obtain the physical resistors.
-You'll notice that they do not *perfectly* mirror the binary digit position values but they will be good enough for us.
+You'll notice that they do not *perfectly* mirror the binary digit position values (in terms of the two tables above) but they will be good enough for this project.
 Remember `R0` is the one hard wired to ground.

 R0 | R1 | R2 | R3 | R4 |
 --- | --- | --- | --- | ---